The tracking detector of the FASER experiment: Conclusion and outlook

 \section{Conclusion and outlook}

-The FASER tracker was designed to fulfill the requirements needed to search for light new long-lived particles, produced in LHC collisions at the ATLAS interaction point, and decaying to two oppositely charged particles inside the FASER decay volume.
-The decay products would be high energy and extremely collimated, and the tracker must be able to resolve the two closely spaced charged particles down to $\mathcal{O}$(100~$\mu$m).
-Other constraints driving the tracker design were the need to minimize the required services, the need for a robust design, and to be able to construct and install the tracker in a short timescale (during LHC long shutdown 2) and at a low cost.

 The FASER spectrometer was constructed with three tracker stations, comprising of nine planes of the silicon strip modules that were originally the spares for the ATLAS SCT barrel detector.
 All other parts of the tracker, including dedicated support frames, DCS and cooling system, readout electronics and services were newly developed for FASER.
-After construction and assembly, metrology of the tracker, to ensure a precise alignment within the mechanical tolerances, was performed for each plane and station.
-The design of the system was carried out during 2018, prototype components were produced and tested during 2019, and the final system fabricated and commissioned on the surface during 2020.
-The installation of the tracker into the TI12 tunnel was carried out in March 2021.
+To ensure a precise alignment, within the mechanical tolerances, after the construction and assembly metrology of the tracker was performed for each plane and station.

 The installed detector is fully operational and shows excellent performance, well within the specifications.
-The number of dead channels is less than 0.5\% (including the region outside the main magnet acceptance).
+The number of dead channels is less than $\sim0.3$\% (including the modules in the outer region).
 The electrical performance of the detector was tested after calibration of the ABCD3TA readout chips at each stage of the construction.
-During the \emph{in situ} commissioning of the final FASER setup, the average noise (ENC) was evaluated to be 1515 electrons, and the noise hit occupancy at 1~fC threshold was $2.3 \times 10^{-5}$ which is within the requirement of $<5 \times 10^{-4}$.
+During the \emph{in situ} commissioning of the final FASER setup, the average noise (ENC) was evaluated to be 1454 electrons, and over 99.7\% of the the strips in the tracker satisfy the requirement of the noise hit occupancy $<5 \times 10^{-4}$ at 1~fC threshold.
 Long-term operation as part of the commissioning showed that all the SCT modules can be kept below the required maximum temperature of 35~$^{\circ}$C with coolant temperature of 15~$^{\circ}$C. In addition to standalone tests, the tracking detector was tested as part of the full FASER detector commissioning using the final TDAQ system, for example for combined cosmic ray data taking.